tasmidur/openapi-doc-generator/README.md

 ## Usage

-  The `ndVr joi -t my_table -db mysql -c column1,column2` command generates validation rules for a specified database table and its columns.
+  The `oasc joi -t my_table -db mysql -c column1,column2` command generates validation rules for a specified database table and its columns.
 It creates a validation rules based on the chosen validation libraries like `joi`, "validatorjs", "vine".
 The generated rules can be used to enforce data integrity and validate incoming requests in your application.

   Options:
   - -db, --database: Specify the type of database (e.g., `mysql`, `postgres`, `sqlite`).